yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/04-stacks/03-recursive-stacks/README.md

 This is one of the downsides to the design discussed in [the last chapter](../02-dynamicity/README.md).
 Re-usable configurations may have certain expectations regarding how they will be instantiated, and there is no obvious interface for what they expect.
 One has to read the `terragrunt.hcl` file and reason about what is required to instantiate it.

-It's not clear that there's a way to handle this without some kind of interface that can be defined for `terragrunt.hcl` files, which can be inspected to determine what is required to instantiate them.
+It's not clear that there's a way to handle this without some kind of interface that can be defined for `terragrunt.hcl` files, which can be inspected to determine the requirements to instantiate them.
 This may also result in configurations that are unique to `terragrunt.hcl` files that are used in Stacks, which sacrifices some of the advantages of the current design.

 To resolve this error, you can copy the file [coops.locals.hcl.todo](./farm/coops.locals.hcl.todo) to `./farm/coops.locals.hcl`: